How To Choose An Effective PTSD Treatment

 The effects of PTSD

 The brain of a person with PTSD shows marked differences from a person without the condition.
-For example, brain imaging shows increased activity in the amygdala, the brain area controlling the fight or flight impulse when faced with danger.
+For example, brain imaging shows increased activity in the amygdala, the brain area controlling the fight or flight impulse that occurs when individuals are faced with danger.
 Brain imaging also shows changes in how the amygdala is integrated with the prefrontal cortex, the brain region responsible for rational thinking and judgment.

-This altered brain structure partially explains the four symptom clusters that The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) describes as criteria for a PTSD diagnosis, including the following:
+This altered brain structure partially explains the four symptom clusters that The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) describes as criteria for a PTSD diagnosis, including the following:

 • Re-experiencing symptoms: Re-experiencing the traumatic event through nightmares, physical reactivity, distressing memories, and flashbacks